RNA-Seq Data Analysis in R (2-days online workshop)

 Arkadiusz Kajdasz, Ph.D.

-Works in the Institute of Bioorganic Chemistry of the Polish Academy of Sciences, Poznań.
+Assistant professor at the Institute of Bioorganic Chemistry of the Polish Academy of Sciences, Poznań.
 He gained teaching experience working with students at the Adam Mickiewicz University, Poznań.
 Interested in the metabolism and post-transcriptional modifications of RNA.
 Practitioner in the analysis of RNA-Seq data.
 He participated in many bioinformatics courses organized in Poland and abroad (e.g., in Ontario Institute for Cancer Research, Toronto, Canada).
 He collaborates with the Poznań University of Life Sciences and the Military Institute of Medicine in Warsaw.